cvidhyac/learn-helm/README.md

 ### Helm Ranges

-- Useful to populate a list block in a template.
+- Useful to populate a list/Map block in a template.
 Eg. list of countries in a configmap.

-Example to apply the `range` keyword
+#### Range on a List

 ```shell
 apiVersion: v1